-This bill amends the Pharmacy Act of September 27, 1961, to include new definitions and provisions regarding the dispensing of naloxone and similar treatments by emergency medical services (EMS) providers.
-It introduces two key definitions: "EMS provider," which refers to emergency medical services personnel as defined in Pennsylvania law, and "dose package," which is described as an individually sealed package containing naloxone or another treatment regimen for reversing an opioid-related overdose.
+This bill amends the Pharmacy Act of Pennsylvania to include new definitions and provisions regarding the dispensing of naloxone and similar treatments by emergency medical services (EMS) providers.
+Specifically, it introduces definitions for "EMS provider" and "dose package," which refers to an individually sealed package containing naloxone or another treatment for opioid-related overdoses.
+The bill outlines the conditions under which EMS providers may dispense these dose packages, including the requirement for a standing order from the Secretary of Health that allows public purchase without a prescription.

 Printer's No. 918 (Jun 09, 2025): P.L.1700, No.699, P.L.233, No.64